Skip to content

 Info

-Starting from v2.14.0, if the tracer is installed with the MSI, there is no need to set CORECLR_PROFILER.
+Starting from v2.14.0, if the tracer was installed using the MSI, setting CORECLR_PROFILER is not required.

-In the registry editor, create a multi-string value named Environment under the key HKLM\System\CurrentControlSet\Services\<SERVICE NAME> and set the value data to:
+In the Registry Editor, create a multi-string value named Environment in the HKLM\System\CurrentControlSet\Services\<SERVICE NAME> key and set the value data to:

 CORECLR_ENABLE_PROFILING=1